CBO @ QuillHash Technologies|Blockchain Evangelist | Researcher

 The evolution of the digital world from 1974 to 2019:

 In this article, I will go over the importance of Blockchain and how cryptocurrency is correlated with the aviation industry.
 Cryptocurrencies are a means of financial transaction/payment from party A to party B in any blockchain ecosystem.
 The six significant pillars of blockchain are the mechanism for forming a new and secure ecosystem.

 Since, more and more developers, enthusiasts, and evangelists are leading the blockchain technology, it has been evolving at a more durable pace than suspected.
 Every blockchain community is ensuring to build a secure and user-friendly ecosystem for better versatility.
 According to IDC estimates worldwide spending on blockchain solutions projected around $2.9 billion in 2019, an increase of 88.7% from 2018.
 It is expected to reach $21 billion in 2025, wherein Aerospace industry is executing blockchain technology in 75% of the overall activity, i.e., 754 billion dollars per year in industrial settlements and payments, digital identity management, procurement transformation in B2B businesses, etc.

 Overview of Blockchain Technology in the Aviation Industry:

-highlights the potential growth in the aviation industry and the factors leading to a 7.6 trillion dollar industry.
+My previous article highlights the potential growth in the aviation industry and the factors leading to a 7.6 trillion dollar industry.
 As new technological adaption will be an essential solution to some of the drawbacks, blockchain technology will be one of the main factors to reduce costs and maximize efficiency.
 The five crucial areas of blockchain adaptation are: